parag1604/Linear-Models/README.md

 Test loss: 0.1307, metric: 0.2885
 ```

-## Linear Regression with Stochiastic Gradient Descent
+## Linear Regression with Stochastic Gradient Descent

-Execute the following to run the simple version of Linear Regression using stochiastic gradient descent (to get rid of the expensive matrix inverse operation in OLS):
+Execute the following to run the simple version of Linear Regression using SGD (to get rid of the expensive matrix inverse operation in OLS):

 ```bash
 python linear_regression_sgd.py
 ```

-After training: you should get plots like the following:
+After training, you should get plots like the following:
 Train             |  &nbsp;&nbsp;Val&nbsp;&nbsp;          |  &nbsp;Test&nbsp;
 :----:|:----:|:----:
 ![A plot showing how the model fits the data on the train set](static/sgd_6.png "SGD Train Fit")  |  ![A plot showing how the model fits the data on the validation set](static/sgd_7.png "SGD Valid Fit") |  ![A plot showing how the model fits the data on the test set](static/sgd_8.png "SGD Test Fit")